wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-java/fme-java-initialization.md

       </td>

       <td>
-        If using the [FME Gateway Service](https://developers.vwo.com/v2/docs/gateway-service) , this object will specify the location and port of where the gateway service is deployed on your servers.
+        If using the [FE Gateway Service](https://developers.vwo.com/v2/docs/gateway-service) , this object will specify the location and port of where the gateway service is deployed on your servers.
       </td>
     </tr>